digital-entropy/yalr/readme.md

 ```

 ### Route Attribute
 PHP 8 comes up with a nice feature called `Attribute` see [this link](https://www.php.net/releases/8.0/en.php#attributes) for the detail.
-So we added those feature to this package for us to create something like this
+So we added those feature to this package for us to create something like the example below.
 ```php
 #[Middleware(['auth:sanctum', 'verified'])]
 class DashboardController extends Controller